DIVERSIONARY FEEDING

 Numbers of grouse chicks killed and brought back to hen harrier nest per 100 hours.
 Based 15 hen harrier nests in 1998 & nine nests in 1999.The carrion provided to fed nest was dead day-old poultry chicks and dead white rats.

-During the project we expect to provide all harrier pairs with carrion while they are breeding.
+During the project we are providing harrier pairs with carrion while they are breeding.

 Photo - Peter Moore